LStepczynski/projectCatalog/backend/APIDocs.md

 ## DELETE - articles/

-Deleats the article and its image from the Database and S3.
+Deletes the article and its image from the Database and S3.

 ### Query Params